nikhiltelase/satpuda_school/9th Class/day4/day4.md

 Upload this code.
 Now, the servo will stay at 0 degrees (gate closed).
 When you bring your hand in front of the IR sensor, the servo will move to 90 degrees (gate open)!
 When you move your hand away, it will close again.

 **You have now built a complete, smart system that can Sense, Think, and Act!**

-*[GIF Placeholder: Prompt: "A GIF showing a hand moving towards an IR sensor, causing a servo motor with a small paper barrier attached to rotate 90 degrees."]*